 Fort Hills uses paraffinic froth treatment (PFT) for secondary extraction.
 This process selectively removes the low value, heavy fraction of the mined bitumen and produces a lighter, higher quality-bitumen that requires less diluent to transport and requires no additional upgrading prior to the downstream processing.
 The oil sands are the only place in the world that alters the carbon content of oil at the production source prior to sending to the market.

 Through partnerships with equipment suppliers and research organizations, we are pursuing new technologies to reduce the need for water in bitumen extraction from mining operations.
-Currently, warm water is used to separate bitumen from the sands.
-By replacing that water with an alternative solvent, we have the potential to significantly reduce tailings, costs, and our GHG emissions.
-We have progressed early engineering of the field demonstration unit and technology work continues with a number of partners to advance the technology.
-We are working with COANDA Research and Development, Innotech Alberta, CanmetEnergy, Devon and Exergy Solutions as well as several academic institutions.
+Currently, warm water is used to separate bitumen from the sand.
+By replacing that water with an alternative solvent, we have the potential to significantly eliminate tailings, reduce costs, and GHG emissions.
+We have increased the size and scope of our non-aqueous extraction pilots with a number of partners helping advance the technology.
+We are working with COANDA Research and Development, InnoTech Alberta, CanmetENERGY, Devon, and Exergy Solutions, as well as several academic institutions.

 Autonomous haulage systems

 Autonomous haulage systems (AHS) continue to be a key part of Suncor’s strategy.

 Suncor will continue its phased implementation of AHS at our operated mine sites.
 The North Steepbank Extension mine reached full autonomous haulage operation in April 2018.
 The Fort Hills site began its implementation in 2019.

 Autonomous haul trucks operate using GPS, wireless communication and perceptive technologies.
 The trucks operate predictably and employ a suite of safety features like prescribed route mapping and obstacle detection systems.
 Evaluations have shown the technology offers many advantages over existing truck and shovel operations, including enhanced safety performance, better operating efficiency and lower operating costs.